-Fruit and veg contains micro nutrients, that’s minerals and vitamins.
+Fruit and veg contain micronutrients, that’s minerals and vitamins.
 While these things may not sound sexy and they don’t provide instant weight loss, muscle gain or incredible sporting performance increases.
-They ARE important for your body to function as well as it can.
+They ARE important for your body to function as well as it can and are an integral ingredient in most low fat meal ideas.
 Again here, we talk about the difference between ‘adequate’ and ‘optimal’ because, realistically, you are very unlikely to succumb to true micronutrient deficiencies in Western countries.
-Unless you are severely under eating.
-Even if your diet is very, very poor, you will be getting trace amounts of the most ‘important’ micronutrients and this will be enough to stop you getting really sick.
+Unless you are severely under-eating.
+Even if your diet is very, very poor, you will be getting trace amounts of the most ‘important’ micronutrients and this will be enough to stop you from getting really sick.

 But what if you could become awesome?
 Feel energised every day?
 Look younger?
 Sleep better and have more ‘get up and go’!
 Whilst coming down with colds about as often as the X factor produces a talented artist?
 That’s where ‘optimal’ comes in.

 To illustrate my point here I’m going to take two micronutrients, Magnesium which is an essential mineral, and Vitamin A.

 Vitamin A, also known as retinol, is found in meat, eggs, dairy and especially liver.
 Its ‘other form’, beta-carotene is found in orange fruits and vegetables.
 As well as leafy greens such as sweet potatoes, carrots, spinach, broccoli, mango, papaya and red or orange peppers.
 Beta carotene can be easily converted into retinol in your body, so vegetarians and vegans should not need to supplement.
 Despite the main sources of the ‘better’ version of Vitamin A being found exclusively in animal products.